-Return on equity is 9.43% at 31 December 2022 compared to a budget of 6.93% and against 6.08% last year with return on average assets at 1.64% compared to budgeted figures of 1.21% for 2022.
-There has been a reasonable increase in interest income in 2022 and profitability is at Rs32.05m (2021: Rs21.78M) before income tax.
-The Company has written off Rs 11M out of provisions for impairment allowances in 2022.
-Management further considers the adequacy of impairment provisions to be adequate, with an overall coverage ratio of 1.85% with ECL coverage on the impaired book at 32.4%.
-(2021: 36.6%).
-Management has nevertheless on a prudential approach, made an appropriation of retained earnings of Rs7.0M to the General Risk Reserve to comply with regulatory requirements.
+Return on equity is 13.97% at 31 December 2023 compared to a budget of 6.93% and return on average assets at 2.10% compared to budgeted figures of 1.21% for 2023.
+There has been increase in interest income in 2023 and profitability is at Rs57.71M (2022: Rs32.05M) before income tax.

+During the year there has been no amount written off out of provisions for impairment allowances.
+Management further considers the adequacy of impairment provisions to be adequate, with an overall coverage ratio of 1.12% with ECL coverage on the impaired book at 21.6%.
+(2021: 32.4%).
+Though there has been a release of Rs3.8M during the current year on account of a more rigorous credit management for accounts in arrears, Management has nevertheless on a prudential approach, made an appropriation of retained earnings of Rs17.9M to the General Risk Reserve to comply with regulatory requirements.